-8 In 1974 the IMF introduced the EFF, which is intended to help IMF members tackle structural economic problems that are causing serious weaknesses in its balance of payments.
+9 In 1974 the IMF introduced the EFF, which is intended to help IMF members tackle structural economic problems that are causing serious weaknesses in its balance of payments.
 Since 1997, the SRF has provided additional short-term financing for members experiencing exceptional balance of payments difficulties because of a sudden, disruptive loss of market confidence reflected in capital outflows (www.imf.org).

-9 As of August 2008, the PRGF-eligible countries are: Afghanistan, Albania, Angola, Armenia, Azerbaijan, Bangladesh, Benin, Bhutan, Bolivia, Burkina Faso, Burundi, Cambodia, Cameroon, Cape Verde(a), Central African Republic, Chad, Comoros, Congo, Democratic Republic of Samoa(a), Republic of Congo, Ivory Coast, Djibouti, Dominica(a), Eritrea, Ethiopia, Gambia, Georgia, Ghana, Grenada(a), Guinea, Guinea-Bissau, Guyana, Haiti, Honduras, India, Kenya, Kiribati1, Kyrgyz Republic, Laos, P.D.R., Lesotho, Liberia, Madagascar, Malawi, Maldives1, Mali, Mauritania, Moldova, Mongolia, Mozambique, Myanmar, Nepal, Nicaragua, Niger, Nigeria, Pakistan, Papua New Guinea, Rwanda, Sao Tomé and Príncipe, Senegal, Sierra Leone, Solomon Islands, Somalia, Sri Lanka, St. Lucia(a), St. Vincent and the Grenadines(a), Sudan, Tajikistan, Tanzania, Timor Leste, Togo, Tonga(a), Uganda, Uzbekistan, Vanuatu(a), Vietnam, Yemen, Republic of Zambia, Zimbabwe(b). (a) In 2007 an exception to the GNI pro capita operational cut
+10 As of August 2008, the PRGF-eligible countries are: Afghanistan, Albania, Angola, Armenia, Azerbaijan, Bangladesh, Benin, Bhutan, Bolivia, Burkina Faso, Burundi, Cambodia, Cameroon, Cape Verde(a), Central African Republic, Chad, Comoros, Congo, Democratic Republic of Samoa(a), Republic of Congo, Ivory Coast, Djibouti, Dominica(a), Eritrea, Ethiopia, Gambia, Georgia, Ghana, Grenada(a), Guinea, Guinea-Bissau, Guyana, Haiti, Honduras, India, Kenya, Kiribati1, Kyrgyz Republic, Laos, P.D.R., Lesotho, Liberia, Madagascar, Malawi, Maldives1, Mali, Mauritania, Moldova, Mongolia, Mozambique, Myanmar, Nepal, Nicaragua, Niger, Nigeria, Pakistan, Papua New Guinea, Rwanda, Sao Tomé and Príncipe, Senegal, Sierra Leone, Solomon Islands, Somalia, Sri Lanka, St. Lucia (a), St. Vincent and the Grenadines(a), Sudan, Tajikistan, Tanzania, Timor Leste, Togo, Tonga(a), Uganda, Uzbekistan, Vanuatu(a), Vietnam, Yemen, Republic of, Zambia, Zimbabwe(b).

 Unlike under the CFF, loans under the PRGF carry an annual concessional interest rate of 0.5 percent, with repayments made semi-annually, beginning 51⁄2 years and ending 10 years after the disbursement.
 Another important difference with respect to the CFF is that PRGF-eligible countries may normally borrow up to a maximum of 140 percent of their IMF quota under a three-year arrangement (the upper threshold of the disbursement may be increased to 185 percent of quota in exceptional circumstances).
 The amount will depend on the country's BoP needs, the strength of its adjustment programme, and its previous and outstanding use of IMF credit.
-Finally, 'low-access' PRGF programmes with a standard level of 10 percent of quota may be used for members with little or no immediate BoP problems10.
+Finally, "low-access" PRGF programmes with a standard level of 10 percent of quota may be used for members with little or no immediate BoP problems.11